Sebubu/github-pages-with-jekyll/_posts/2021-12-05-Indicent-Report.md

 date: 2021-12-05
 ---

-I would like to describe an incident here that we run into that led to the loss of half of the nodes channels (~60).
+I would like to describe an incident we run into that led to the loss of half of the nodes channels (~60).

 ### The setup
 A client of mine runs one Bitcoin Core and connects several LND nodes to it with Neutrino.
 Bitcoin Core and LND are on different machines.